BackSlasher/blog.backslasher.net/content/windows-event-collection.md

 credentials (or the computer account) and ask for a subscription.
-The user doesn't have to be able to read all of the event logs, but can rather be delegated access to a specific log that needs reading (the NETWORK SERVICE has to be able to read that log as well, since that's the identity WinRM is operating with).
-Monitoring the connection programmatically from the collector is quite easy, because events related are written to the "Microsoft-Windows-EventCollector/Operational" log.
+The user doesn't have to be able to read all of the event logs, but can rather be delegated access to a specific log that needs reading (the `NETWORK SERVICE` has to be able to read that log as well, since that's the identity WinRM is operating with).
+Monitoring the connection programmatically from the collector is quite easy, because events related are written to the `Microsoft-Windows-EventCollector/Operational` log.

 #### Pros:
 -   Easy to configure and test
 -   Easy to centrally programmatically monitor (only read collector's log)